coolcourd/migbin/readme.md

 imports the matching sql file from ~/migration/dbs.
 #### miginstall
 installs migbin on the source in the home directory.
+#### migratewp
+Takes the path to a wordpress site on the source and the path to install it to one the destination.
 #### migrun
 runs a command on the server setup with the setupssh command